CoderGod123/Roblox_Crash_Detector/README.md

 It will:

-Auto-elevate if required
+Auto-elevate if needed

-Run completely silently
+Run silently in the background

-Begin monitoring Roblox crash logs
+Start monitoring immediately

-Send webhook alerts instantly
+Send alerts on crash detection

-⚙ Configuration Reference
+⚙ Configuration Options
 webhook_url

-Where crash notifications are sent.
+The URL where crash notifications are sent.

 monitor_paths

-List of directories to scan for Roblox log files.
+List of directories to watch.
-Supports environment variables like %LOCALAPPDATA%.
+Supports Windows environment variables like %LOCALAPPDATA%.

 scan_interval

-How many seconds between log scans.
+How often (in seconds) the logs are scanned for updates.

 🧪 How Crash Detection Works

-The monitor analyzes the Roblox logs for:
+The program analyzes Roblox log files for:

 Crash signatures

-Kernel / GPU / Memory / Engine failure messages
+Kernel panic tags

-Unhandled exceptions
+Unhandled exception messages

 Stack traces

-Sudden termination sequences
+Sudden log termination patterns

-When a crash event is detected, the program sends a webhook containing:
+When a crash is detected, it sends a webhook with:

-Crash timestamp
+Timestamp

 Log filename

-Context lines around the crash
+Crash type

+Surrounding log lines

 System time

-Event category (GPU, memory, HTTP, etc.)

-🛠 Rebuilding the EXE (For Developers)
+🛠 Rebuilding from Source

-Run:
+If you edit the Python file and want to rebuild the .exe:

 pyinstaller --noconsole --onefile RobloxCrashMonitor.py

-Your executable will appear in:
+Your output will appear in:

 /dist/CrashMonitor.exe

 🔒 Security Notes

-No personal data is collected or stored.
+No personal data is collected

-Only log text around crashes is transmitted.
+Only crash-related log content is processed

-Webhook destination is fully user-controlled.

-100% open-source and auditable.
+You control where data is sent (via webhook)

+Full source code is included

 ❗ Troubleshooting
 Webhook not sent

-Check that config.json contains a valid webhook URL.

-Ensure Discord isn’t rate-limiting.
+Invalid webhook URL

+Webhook is rate-limited

+Internet connection issue

 No crashes detected

-Roblox may have updated log formatting — submit a sample log in an issue.
+Roblox may have changed log formats — open an issue and include a sample log.

 Program closes instantly

-Run as Administrator
+Run as administrator

-Verify the directories exist
+Ensure all monitored paths exist

-Recreate config.json from the example file
+Recreate config.json from the example

 ❤️ Credits

-RobloxCrashMonitor
+Roblox Crash Monitor
-Created by snowwhitecodez
+Created by: snowwhitecodez